 3. Must prevent misconduct in submitted and published work concerning plagiarism, data fabrication and/or falsification, duplicate submissions, and citation manipulation.
 Any manuscript associated with such misconduct will be retracted or withdrawn from the journal.

 The reviewers should:

-1. Decline to review any manuscript that leads to conflicts of interest or is outside of their fields of expertise.
+1. Decline to review any manuscript that leads to conflicts of interest or outside of the fields of expertise.

-2. Assist the editorial team make an appropriate decision as to whether or not to accept submitted manuscripts.
+2. Assist the editorial team makes an appropriate decision to accept or reject submitted manuscripts.

-3. Preserve the confidentiality of all documents undergoing the review process, as well as the information therein.
+3. Preserve the confidentiality of all documents and related information undergoing the review process.

-4. Present comments, questions, and/or concerns regarding the manuscripts to an editor in a timely and unbiased manner.
+4. Provide comments, questions, and/or suggestions regarding the manuscripts to an editor in a timely and unbiased manner.